Catasarcus impressipennisCommon name: Red-legged weevil

-Distribution: Western Australia and parts of South Australia.
+Distribution: Southern Western Australia plus parts of South Australia and Victoria.

 Remarks: Weevils chew the leaves of eucalyptus trees around the edges, giving a scalloped appearance.
 Their eggs are laid in clusters just below the soil surface and the larvae feed on the roots of eucalypts.